SCRT-HQ/VaporShell/docs/glossary/Add-VSSESReceiptRuleAddHeaderAction.md

----
-layout: glossary
-title: Add-VSSESReceiptRuleAddHeaderAction
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSSESReceiptRuleAddHeaderAction

 ## SYNOPSIS
-Adds an AWS::SES::ReceiptRule.AddHeaderAction resource property to the template
+Adds an AWS::SES::ReceiptRule.AddHeaderAction resource property to the template.
+When included in a receipt rule, this action adds a header to the received email.

 ## SYNTAX